Materials-Consortia/OPTIMADE/optimade.rst

     - *sites*: an ordered list of 0-based indexes of the two sites that form a chemical bond.

+  - If translations are needed by at least one of the sites of a bond, the following key SHOULD be used:

+    - *translations*: a list of two lists of three integers each, defining translations of the sites.
+      Omitting this key means that both translation vectors are :val:`[0, 0, 0]`.

 - **Examples**:

   - :val:`[ {"sites": [1, 2]} ]`: a structure with a bond between sites 1 and 2.
+  - :val:`[ {"sites": [1, 1], "translations": [ [0, 0, 0], [0, 0, 1] ]} ]`: a 1D polymer.

 structure\_features
 ~~~~~~~~~~~~~~~~~~~